ljaime-hernandez/My-Obsidian-Vault/HTB/Penetration Testing Fundamentals/Attacking Your First Box/Nibbles - Enumeration.md

 Service detection performed.
 Please report any incorrect results at https://nmap.org/submit/ .
 Nmap done: 1 IP address (1 host up) scanned in 19.23 seconds
 ```

+Run an nmap script scan on the target.
+What is the Apache version running on the server? (answer format: X.X.XX)

+`2.4.18`
+* whatweb 10.129.42.190